 "According to the legal and dictionary defintion of theft, no. Theft is something that is taken away without my permission for which I receive no value for.
 What you are describing is better called a type of extortion, so long as there was not a pre-existing contract.
 Since citizenry in a state creates a pre-existing contract, even that appellation of extortion could not apply." -- blackironcrownOn whether taxation equals to theft.

 "As I've said before the gay rights/marriage debate is usually exactly the same as the abortion debate, Bush presidency debate, Iraq war debate, Evolution debate, Flat earth debate, Astrology debate, and the race debate.
-On one side you usually have a group of well meaning, well informed(or at least willing to become so for the purpose of the discussion), rational people who sincerely want to get to the bottom of the issue.
-On the other you have a group of arrogant, ignorant, fanatics who have so thoroughly wed their superstitious/religious/political views to their sense of self.
+On one side you usually have a group of well-meaning, well-informed(or at least willing to become so for the purpose of the discussion), rational people who sincerely want to get to the bottom of the issue.
+On the other, you have a group of arrogant, ignorant, fanatics who have so thoroughly wed their superstitious/religious/political views to their sense of self.
 That they are incapable of seeing just how wrong and hurtful their jingoistic, bigoted, hateful, plebeian views are.
 They are utterly incapable of conceding even a single point.
 For to do so would admit fallibility, not of their god or church, but of themselves.
 These people think they have the world figured out.
-To admit they are wrong, on even a single issue, would destroy the delicate house of cards that is their entire self image.
+To admit they are wrong, on even a single issue, would destroy the delicate house of cards that is their entire self-image.
 Thus they will defend their insane positions vigorously, often until death.
-These views are not based on careful consideration of the facts, but on religious faith.
-They have no base in reality or logic.
-Thus evidence drawn from reality, or logical arguments will do little to dissuade the holders of these opinions.
+These views are not based on careful consideration of the facts, but on dogmatic religious faith.
+They have no basis in reality or logic.
+So evidence drawn from actual reality or consistent logical arguments will do little to dissuade the holders of these opinions.

 It's nearly impossible to reason someone out of a position, they didn't reason themselves into.

-For these people to admit they are wrong on these issues.
-Requires nothing less than a complete religious conversion in most cases.
-This is a very rare event unfortunately." -- evil_genius
+For these people to admit they are wrong on these issues, requires nothing less than a complete religious conversion.
+Unfortunately, those are very rare events." -- evil_genius

 "Every gun that is made, every warship launched, every rocket fired, signifies in the final sense a theft from those who hunger and are not fed, those who are cold and are not clothed." -- Dwight D. Eisenhower